poline3939/poline3939.github.io/_pages/terms.md

   - The International Joint Conference on Artificial Intelligence (IJCAI) 2023;
   - The International Conference on Learning Representations (ICLR) 2023;
   - The IEEE International Conference on Agents (ICA) 2023;
-  - The 26th International Symposium On Wireless Personal Multimedia Communications (WPMC);
+  - The 26th International Symposium On Wireless Personal Multimedia Communications (WPMC 2023);
   - 2022 International Conference on Applied Mathematics and Digital Simulation (AMDS 2022).